ch4ndua/chandu-avni-digital-garden/_notes/about.md

 ---

 # About Me
 My name is Chandu Avni.
-I implement and service technology for entities with a positive impact.
-I'm an IT professional with industry and academic experience in social robotics, privacy, and responsible technology research.
+I am a technologist with a passion for using technology to create a positive impact.
+As an IT professional, I implement, service, and develop technology solutions.
+My academic and industry experience spans social robotics, privacy, and responsible technology research.

 Visit my [main website](https://chanduavni.com/) or connect with me on [LinkedIn](https://linkedin.com/in/chanduavni) to learn more about me and my experience.